Main page

 Tridens flavus Common wood nymph, Crossline skipper, Dun skipper and Little Glassywing

-Trifolium sp. - Clover Reakirt's Blue
+Trifolium sp. - Clover Reakirt's Blue, European common blue

 Ulmus sp. native - Elm trees Question Mark, Eastern comma, Hoary Comma and Mourning Cloak